Get

 Origin: Japan

 Shiba Inus are an often-overlooked breed that’s hardy, clean, and easy to care for.
 In fact, they can be very good companion animals for the right family.
 However, they are also a lot of work.
-They may be small, but they act like they’re very big.
-They tend to run off due to their high prey drive, and their quick reflexes make them hard to catch.
+They’re not known for being good with children, other dogs, or strangers.
+They tend to run off due to their independent nature, high prey drive, and their quick reflexes make them hard to catch.

 This breed needs a very secure fence—you may be surprised by their climbing abilities.
-While Shiba Inus are often friendly around people, they can be aggressive towards other animals.
+Despite that, they are loyal and affectionate with their families.

 15. German Shepherd